 Orders for durable goods increased 0.7 percent last month after a 1.1 percent gain in October that was larger than previously estimated, the Commerce Department reported today in Washington.
 The advance exceeded the median forecast of economists surveyed by Bloomberg that projected a 0.3 percent rise.
 Bookings for non-defense capital goods excluding aircraft, a proxy for future business investment, climbed for a second month.

 Companies may be more willing to invest as global growth stabilizes and American consumers keep spending, unfazed by the deadlocked discussions on fiscal policy.
 Manufacturers such as Comtech Telecommunications Corp.
-(CMTL) are looking for clarity from Washington to spur a rebound in government orders.
+(CMTL:US) are looking for clarity from Washington to spur a rebound in government orders.

 “The numbers are encouraging,” said Brian Jones, a senior U.S. economist at Societe Generale in New York.
 “We’re going to start the year off slowly and gradually build momentum overt the course of 2013.”